Most Effective Products

 Keith's Pro Tips

 'If you have found it difficult to detect sac spiders for control, especially since they are nocturnal and are hard to find at night, trapping is also a great way to capture straggling sac spiders.
-We recommend laying out some glue boards in secluded areas and corners, cabinets, cupboard, near baseboards and corners of a room.
-Check back and you will likely find a sac spider stuck and unable to escape."
+We recommend laying out some glue boards in secluded areas and corners, cabinets, cupboards, near baseboards, and corners of a room.
+Check back, and you will likely find a sac spider stuck and unable to escape."

 Sac Spider Control: How To Get Rid of Sac Spiders

-The Sac spider is a smaller spider standing about a quarter of an inch in length and is called a sac spider due to its habit of sleeping in self-made silk sacs.
-Sac spiders are a very active species both during the day and at night and have the inconvenient habit of making their homes in human dwellings.
+The sac spider is smaller, about a quarter of an inch in length.
+It is called a sac spider because it sleeps in self-made silk sacs.
+Sac spiders are active both during the day and at night and make their homes in human dwellings.

-In the wild, they're normally found in small cocoon type web formations between leaves, brick piles, tree bark and virtually anywhere in the garden.
+In the wild, sac spiders are usually found in small cocoon-type web formations between leaves, brick piles, tree bark, and virtually anywhere in the garden.
 Sac spiders also have a tolerance for the cold, as they may be the rare species of spider wandering outdoors when the temperature drops.

-Another reason why sac spiders are a worry is because of their tendency to be very defensive and prone to bite.
-People are normally bitten when putting on clothes that the sac spider may have crawled into, but they will bite in virtually any other circumstance, as well.
-Bites can be painful and can cause swelling around the bite site; weakness in local extremities; fever; nausea; vomiting; cramping; and sometimes even cold or flu-like symptoms that can last quite some time.
+Another reason why sac spiders are a worry is because they tend to be very defensive and prone to bite.
+People are usually bitten when putting on clothes that the sac spider may have crawled into, but they will bite in virtually any other circumstance.
+Bites can be painful and can cause swelling around the bite site, weakness in local extremities, fever, nausea, vomiting, cramping, and sometimes even cold or flu-like symptoms that can last quite some time.

-If you are dealing with sac spiders in your home, we can help.
+If you have sac spiders in your home, we can help.
 Our DIY treatment guide was put together by pest control experts to make it easy for you to eliminate sac spiders yourself easily and affordably.
 Follow the step-by-step directions below carefully to be successful.

 Identification

-The first thing to do in any pest control plan is identifying with what exactly you are dealing with.
-Careless identification can lead you to using the wrong treatment methods, costing you time and money.
-The sac spider is the most common spider to be found throughout the United States.
-Names for the common sac spiders include Argarian sac spider, black footed sac spider, longlegged sac spider, yellow sac spider, and Northern yellow sac spider.
+The first step in any pest control plan is to identify the problem.
+Careless identification can lead to the use of the wrong treatment methods, which can cost time and money.
+The sac spider is the most common spider throughout the United States.
+Common sac spider names include the Argarian sac spider, black-footed sac spider, longlegged sac spider, yellow sac spider, and northern yellow sac spider.

 Sac Spider ID

-• The sac spider is about 1/10 to 1/2 of an inch long and is between beige to pale yellow in color.
-Other colorations could include red, brown, tans, and yellow.
-The sac spider also has eight eyes, in two rows of four.
-Sac spiders usually are shipped in cargo on products such as grapes and other fruits and vegetables and you may unknowingly snag one along home with you when you’re shopping for produce at the grocery store.
+• The sac spider is about 1/10 to 1/2 of an inch long and is between beige and pale yellow.
+Other colors could include red, brown, tan, and yellow.
+The sac spider also has eight eyes in two rows of four.
+Sac spiders are usually shipped in cargo on products such as grapes and other fruits and vegetables, and you may unknowingly snag one at home with you when you’re shopping for produce at the grocery store.

-• Legs and bodies are sparsely covered with a few hairs, and the body segments are often often two different shades of color.
+• Legs and bodies are sparsely covered with a few hairs, and the body segments are often two shades of color.

 • Some sac spiders have markings on the cephalothorax or the abdomen, and some can have banded legs or dark feet.

-• The sac spider derives its name from how it builds its nest, by shooting out webbing not in the traditional way but by shaping their nest in a small tube-like structure which resembles a sac.
+• The sac spider derives its name from how it builds its nest: by shooting out webbing not in the traditional way but by shaping its nest in a small tube-like structure that resembles a sac.

-Use the image and description above to help you identify sac spiders on your property.
-If you're having trouble with identification, contact us and we will assist you in correctly Identifying the pest and offer you our best product recommendations for the target pest.
+Use the image and description above to help identify sac spiders on your property.
+If you're having trouble with identification, contact us, and we will assist you in correctly Identifying the pest and offer you our best product recommendations for the target pest.

 Inspection